In this guide, we’ll detail how API partners can implement:

 No more frequently than once every 10 seconds, make a GET request to the /bookings/modified-since endpoint, using the nextCursor value from the previous request’s response as the cursor parameter.
 Repeat this process indefinitely.

-Please note each /bookings/modified-since request will return up to 50 supplier cancellations.
+Please note each /bookings/modified-since request will return up to 50 supplier events.

 Request sample